Chapter 9 - Cardiovascular System

 Continuous capillaries completely enclose the lumen of the blood vessel.
 Typically found in muscle, nerve, and connective tissue.

 Pericytes are mesenchymal cells with long cytoplasmic processes that partly wrap around continuous capillaries.
-They are involved in blood flow, blood-brain barrier, angiogenesis, and muscle regeneration.
+They are involved in the control of blood flow, blood-brain barrier, angiogenesis, and muscle regeneration.

 Fenestrated Capillaries